n0la/rcon/README.md

 $ dpkg-buildpackage -b -uc -us
 ```

-You will need the `dpkg-dev` package of course, which contains
+You will need the `dpkg-dev` and `debhelper` packages of course, which contain
 `dpkg-buildpackage`, and all the dependencies as they are listed in the manual
 installation section above.